An Illustrated History of Old Sutton in St.Helens

 With two parks very close to the new residential development, there was no question of the area becoming too built-up.
 Indeed Hughes-Young's uncle, the then Captain Michael Hughes, had insisted on Sutton Park being protected when he sold it to St.Helens Council in 1903.
 Amongst several caveats, a clause was inserted into the sale agreement preventing the use of "steam-driven merry-go rounds and whistles" in the 20 acre park.
 (See: Michael Hughes, Sherdley Estate and Sutton Park pages)

-The sale of former Sherdley land - St.Helens Reporter 30/7/1966 (Courtesy St.Helens Local History & Archives Library)
+A sale of Sherdley land - St.Helens Reporter 30/7/1966 (Courtesy St.Helens Local History & Archives Library)

 In the second photograph (below) taken by Jim Lamb in 1964 - which is a southerly view towards Mill Lane with the railway in the foreground - there is a similarly open landscape, apart from the houses situated on one side of Mill Lane and Sutton Manor Colliery in the far distance.
 The pit was then in its heyday, annually outputting over 300,000 tons of coal with over 1,000 miners and ancillary workers employed.
 Within a couple of years it would undergo a recruitment drive but despite the National Coal Board's adverts in the St.Helens Reporter in 1966 promising "permanent employment and a secure future", it would close twenty-five years later.